Devang-Solanki/devang-solanki.github.io/others/SAML.md

 **Identity Provider (IDP)** — Performs authentication and passes the user's identity and authorization level to the service provider.

 **Service Provider (SP)** — Trusts the identity provider and authorizes the given user to access the requested resource.

+Example :- Suppose you want to use Gmail, Hangouts and Google Docs we can call them service provider.
+Sigining into all of them separately and remmebering passwords for all of them seems very annoying.
+So, to solve this problem we will use SAML.
+Where we will only provide credentials to one Identity Provider in this case it would be Google and that IDP will allow us to login into Gmail, Hangouts and Google Docs without providing any credentials to them.

 SAML implements a secure method of passing user authentications and authorizations between the identity provider and service providers.
 When a user logs into a SAML enabled application, the service provider requests authorization from the appropriate identity provider.
 The identity provider authenticates the user’s credentials and then returns the authorization for the user to the service provider, and the user is now able to use the application.